-Warnings and important information in this document are labeled with symbols.
+Warnings in these operating instructions are labeled with symbols.
 The warnings are introduced by signal words that indicate the extent of the danger.
-These warnings must be observed at all times and care must be taken to avoid accidents, personal injury, and material damage.
+To avoid accidents, damage, and personal injury, always comply with the instructions and act carefully.

 DANGER

 ... indicates a situation of imminent danger, which will lead to a fatality or serious injuries if not prevented.